-Any area of open water at least 30 m wide that is adjoining the AA, such as a lake, large river, or large slough, is not considered in the assessment of the buffer.
+^{}Any area of open water at least 30 m wide that is adjoining the AA, such as a lake, large river, or large slough, is not considered in the assessment of the buffer.
 Such open water is considered to be neutral, and is neither part of the wetland nor part of the buffer.
 There are three reasons for excluding large areas of open water (i.e., more than 30 m wide) from Assessment Areas and their buffers.

-- 1) Assessments of buffer extent and buffer width are inflated by including open water as a part of the buffer. - 2) While there may be positive correlations between wetland stressors and the quality of open water, quantifying water quality generally requires laboratory analyses beyond the scope of rapid assessment. - 3) Open water can be a direct source of stress (i.e., water pollution, waves, boat wakes) or an indirect source of stress (i.e., promotes human visitation, encourages intensive use by livestock looking for water, provides dispersal for non-native plant species), or it can be a source of benefits to a wetland (e.g., nutrients, propagules of native plant species, water that is essential to maintain wetland hydroperiod, etc.).
+3) Open water can be a direct source of stress (i.e., water pollution, waves, boat wakes) or an indirect source of stress (i.e., promotes human visitation, encourages intensive use by livestock looking for water, provides dispersal for non-native plant species), or it can be a source of benefits to a wetland (e.g., nutrients, propagules of native plant species, water that maintains wetland hydroperiod, etc.).

-However, any area of open water that is within 250 m of the AA but is not adjoining the AA is considered part of the buffer.
+However, any area of open water that is within 250 m of the AA but is not adjoining the AA is considered part of the buffer if there is continuous buffer cover > 5 m between the edge of the AA and the open water.